 Operation Technology (OT) and Information Technology (IT) are different departments that play different games.
 They both have technology in their names but work with different sides of technology.

 OT goes beyond an office.
 They are in charge of communication between machine and machine.
 This means that when industrial machinery is not working properly an OT agent will go to whichever location, gear up, and use their software and hardware to communicate with the machine in need of repair and fix the issues.
-OT often requires custom software to operate and, since these devices won’t need constant updates, only few people are specialized to tread OT equipment.
+OT often requires custom software to operate, and, since these devices won’t need constant updates, only a few people are specialized to tread OT equipment.

-Both are “technology”, but not necessarily the same language of technology.
+Both are “technology,” but not necessarily the same language of technology.
 In the face of this challenge, it’s up to the technology leader to unite these two departments in order to build solutions that work right on the tech side and realistically on the operation side.

 We’ve seen this IT/OT separation conflict and collaboration solution play out first-hand.
 Just like so many in the IIoT field have seen, we worked on a project where OT wasn’t correctly adopting the solutions IT was giving them.
 Instead of pushing the matter and simply obligating people to use a solution they don’t believe in, we disrupted the way these two departments work together.